-8. Related Work
+9. Related Work

 To our knowledge, this paper is the first to (1) propose a flexible and general framework for employing idle GPU resources for useful computation that can aid regular program execution, and (2) use the general concept of helper threading to perform memory and interconnect bandwidth compression.
-We demonstrate the benefits of our new framework by using it to implement multiple compression algorithms on a throughputoriented GPU architecture.
-We briefly discuss related works in helper threading and bandwidth compression.
+We demonstrate the benefits of our new framework by using it to implement multiple compression algorithms on a throughput-oriented GPU architecture to alleviate the memory bandwidth bottleneck.
+In this section, we discuss related works in helper threading, and memory bandwidth optimizations, and memory compression.

 Helper Threading.
-Previous works [1, 16, 19, 20, 24, 25, 27, 28, 42, 48, 51, 56, 57, 79, 85, 86] demonstrated the use of helper threads in the context of Simultaneous Multithreading (SMT) and multi-core processors, primarily to speed up single-thread execution by using idle SMT contexts or idle cores in CPUs.
+Previous works [1, 19, 22, 23, 27, 28, 31, 32, 48, 55, 59, 68, 69, 77, 78, 111, 120, 121, 122] demonstrated the use of helper threads in the context of Simultaneous Multithreading (SMT) and multi-core and single-core processors, primarily to speed up single-thread execution by using idle SMT contexts, idle cores in CPUs, or idle cycles during which the main program is stalled on a single thread context.
 These works typically use helper threads (generated by the software, the hardware, or cooperatively) to pre-compute useful information that aids the execution of the primary thread (e.g., by prefetching, branch outcome pre-computation, and cache management).
 No previous work discussed the use of helper threads for memory/interconnect bandwidth compression or cache compression.